How To Make Cold Brew Coffee in a mason jar

-Step 3 - Add Water and Give Her A GOOD Stir
+3. Add Water and Give Her A GOOD Stir.

 PRO TIP: If your water doesn’t taste great by itself, it isn’t going to make great coffee.
-Use water that tastes good and avoid using distilled water in order to get the best extraction.
+Use water that tastes good and consider brewing with water like this for the best extraction.

 PRO TIP: Make 2 batches of cold brew at the same time.
 Let one steep for 12 hours and 1 for 24 hours, if you can.
 Do everything else the exact same and decide what tastes better to you.

-Step 6 - Now strain it again, using a paper filter
+6. Now strain it again, using a paper filter.

 Set the cloth on top of a wide bowl.
 Pour the contents of the jar into the cloth, fold up the corners and squeeze all the coffee out of the cloth.
 You now have a coffee concentrate and a dirty towel.
 Proceed.

 7. Dilute the concentrate.